blzzrd/whatstheword-keyboard-/README.md

 # whatstheword-keyboard-

-Finding common words in layouts across between the keyboard layouts of Coleman, Dvorak, and QWERTY.
+Finding words that are words across the layouts of Coleman, Dvorak, and QWERTY.